 By Guinevere Zoyana Thomas

-Earlier this year, the amazing Matt de la Peña asked the publishing industry one of the most thought-provoking questions ever: “Where is the African American Harry Potter or the Mexican Katniss?”
+Earlier this year, Matt de la Peña asked the publishing industry one of the most thought-provoking questions ever: “Where is the African American Harry Potter or the Mexican Katniss?”

 His question was part of a conversation about why there aren’t that many POC equivalents to such iconic characters in YA and MG.